nirmaltechsavy/docker-CI/README.md

-# docker-CI
+# Test app

-My docker POC for CI with Docker cloud
+This is a quick and test node.js app cobbled together for the purposes of demonstrating a basic CI/CD workflow with Docker Hub